How to Grow Corn at Home: Easy Step-by-Step Guide for Beginners

 Apply nitrogen-rich fertilizer when your corn plants reach 2 feet tall.
 Use 2–3 pounds of 10-10-10 fertilizer per 100 square feet.
 Place the fertilizer in a band about 6 inches from the base of each plant to avoid burning the roots.

 Water right after applying the fertilizer so nutrients soak into the soil quickly.
-Nitrogen boosts rapid growth and helps develop healthy kernels.
-If leaves turn pale or growth slows, repeat side-dressing as needed throughout the growing season to promote more vigorous plants and better yields.
+Nitrogen promotes rapid growth and supports healthy kernel development.
+If leaves turn pale or growth slows, repeat side-dressing as needed throughout the growing season to encourage more vigorous plants and better yields.

 Organic fertilizer alternatives